 The remake on Home Video

-which will most likely be released to tie-in with another remake, reboot or remake of the remake in a few years' time.
-Until then, fans can pick up The Texas Chainsaw Massacre on Blu-ray, knowing that they are getting the most complete version of the
+version, which will most likely be released to tie-in with another remake, reboot or remake of the remake in a few years' time.
+Until then, fans can pick up The Texas Chainsaw Massacre on Blu-ray, knowing that they are getting the most complete

 Cutting Edge Video, Season Two, Episode 36: The Texas Chainsaw Massacre (2003)